nids0810/clear-page/README.md

-# my-first-chrome-extension
+# Clear Page
-This chrome extension will remove all the unnecesary elements, scripts and formatting from the webpage and will make it easy to read.
+This chrome extension will remove all the unnecesary elements, scripts and formatting from the webpage and will make the page easy to read.

+This extension is created by Viplove Prakash and Nidhi Singh.
+We would love to hear from you about this chrome extension.
+Let us know if interested, we would love to add you as one of our collaborators.

 The following elements will be impacted by this chrome extension